Xilinx/linux-xoclv2/Documentation/fpga/xrt.rst

 xmgmt Driver Sysfs
 ------------------

-xmgmt driver exposes a rich set of sysfs interfaces. subsystem platform drivers export sysfs node for every platform instance.
+xmgmt driver exposes a rich set of sysfs interfaces.
+Subsystem platform drivers export sysfs node for every platform instance.

 Every partition also exports its UUIDs.
 See below for examples::